Heryhelder/simple_anime_recommendation_system/README.md

 Simple content-based recommendation system for anime titles.
 It uses the genres of the animes to recommend more titles to the costumer, based on their ratings.

 ## Data
-The data comes from [Anime Recommendations Database](https://www.kaggle.com/CooperUnion/anime-recommendations-database) on [Kaggle](https://www.kaggle.com/).
+The data comes from [Anime Recommendations Database](https://www.kaggle.com/CooperUnion/anime-recommendations-database) on Kaggle.
 You need to download the data (both anime.csv and ratings.csv) and put them in a "Data" folder.
 Check the link for more information about the dataset and its features.

-## Requirements
+## Dependencies
 * Numpy
 * Pandas
 * Jupyter notebooks